Ajeyudu: Plot

-Murali a student, has completed his MA LLB and he is love with a girl, Rekha.
-Murali has a happy family, his father Dhanunjaya Rao is a multimillionaire and mother Tulasi is good-hearted.
+Murali, a student, has completed his MA LLB and he is in love with a girl, Rekha.
+Murali has a happy family, his father, Dhanunjaya Rao, is a multimillionaire and his mother, Tulasi, is a kindhearted woman.
 Rekha is a daughter of Justice Jaganatham; everyone agrees for their marriage.
 One time, Murali saves a girl Padma from a few rowdies and meets her blind mother Parvathi, after few days he discovers that they are his mother and sister.

 Actually, 20 years back, his father Sivaram is a taxi driver, once a few gangsters hire his taxi and rob Jaganatham's house when he was a lawyer and kills his wife, for that, Jaganatham sends him to jail and in an accident Parvathi loses her eyesight, Murali is separated from them and adopted by Dhanunjaya Rao and wife.
 Meanwhile, Murali brings his mother and sister to their house, on the engagement of Murali and Rekha, Jagannatham recognizes Parvathi and cancels the match, Murali challenges Jaganatham that he will prove that his father Sivaram is innocent.

 Murali learns that his father Sivaram escaped from jail, became a dacoit and lurks in a forest.
 He meets him and has him surrender to Police, takes up his case as defence counsel and he is in search of the original criminals.
 During the process, a shocking incident; the real culprit is none other than his adopted father Dhanunjaya Rao.
 Now Murali is in the stage of dichotomy whom to sacrifice, he says everything to his adopted mother Tulasi, she inspires Murali to protect justice by punishing her husband.
 Meanwhile, Dhanunjaya Rao kidnaps Parvarthi and Padma, Murali saves them, sees the end of Dhanunjaya Rao and protects justice.